CaseyZhu/my_git_hub/cuda_note.md

 There are various ways to explicitly synchronize streams with each other.

-**cudaDeviceSynchronize() waits until all preceding commands in all streams of all host threads have completed.
+**cudaDeviceSynchronize()** waits until all preceding commands in all streams of all host threads have completed.
-cudaStreamSynchronize()takes a stream as a parameter and waits until all preceding commands in the given stream have completed.
+**cudaStreamSynchronize()** takes a stream as a parameter and waits until all preceding commands in the given stream have completed.
 It can be used to synchronize the host with a specific stream, allowing other streams to continue executing on the device.
-cudaStreamWaitEvent()takes a stream and an event as parameters (see Events for a description of events)and makes all the commands added to the given stream after the call to cudaStreamWaitEvent()delay their execution until the given event has completed.
+**cudaStreamWaitEvent()** takes a stream and an event as parameters (see Events for a description of events)and makes all the commands added to the given stream after the call to cudaStreamWaitEvent()** delay their execution until the given event has completed.
-cudaStreamQuery()provides applications with a way to know if all preceding commands in a stream have completed.**
+**cudaStreamQuery()** provides applications with a way to know if all preceding commands in a stream have completed.

+# CUDA Graphs
+CUDA Graphs present a new model for work submission in CUDA.
+A graph is a series of operations, such as kernel launches, connected by dependencies, which is defined separately from its execution.
+This allows a graph to be defined once and then launched repeatedly. **Separating out the definition of a graph from its execution enables a number of optimizations:** first, CPU launch costs are reduced compared to streams, because much of the setup is done in advance; second, presenting the whole workflow to CUDA enables optimizations which might not be possible with the piecewise work submission mechanism of streams.